Nigel Harris (editor)

 Nigel Harris (born March 1957) is an English journalist and media commentator.
-He is currently managing editor of RAIL, a UK rail industry magazine.
+He was managing editor of RAIL, a UK rail industry magazine and is now Co-Presenter of the Green Signals podcast with Richard Bowker.
 He has been in the railway publishing industry since 1981 where he started as assistant editor of the publication Steam World.
 He is often invited to speak on British television about accidents and other rail related matters.
 He is regularly called before the Transport Select Committee of the UK Parliament to give evidence and opinion.
-He has also taught on the Winchester Journalism course.
+In November 2024 he had a Class 66 locomotive named after him.

 Education and early career

 Harris was born in March 1957 in Burnley, Lancashire and educated at Burnley Grammar School.
 He then attended and graduated from the University of Wales, Lampeter, in 1978 with Honours in History.
 He started his career in journalism at The Westmorland Gazette in 1979 as a trainee reporter.
 In 1981 he started as assistant editor of the publication Steam World.
 He has also edited Steam Railway and Trains Illustrated.
 He co-founded and managed a book publishing company, Silver Link, from 1984 to 1990 which has since been acquired.